sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add_credentials.md

 ## Adding credentials locally

-When using a pipeline locally, we recommend using the `.dlt/secrets.toml` method.
+When using a pipeline locally, we recommend using the `.data_load_tool/secrets.toml` method.

-To do so, open your dlt secrets file and match the source names and credentials to the ones in your script, for example:
+To do so, open your data_load_tool secrets file and match the source names and credentials to the ones in your script, for example:

 ```toml
 [sources.pipedrive]